The Ultimate QR Code Guide: Everything You Need to Know

 Security Considerations

-While QR codes are convenient, they pose some security risks:
+QR codes are convenient, but they do carry some security risks.

 Common QR Code Scams